Siming-He/siming-he.github.io/index.md

 <!--author-->

 # Research
-My current focus is on building ***robot scientists*** that can autonomously operate in unstructured forest environments and actively collect meaningful observations on a large-scale, to generate insights into the health and sustainability of forest ecosystems.
+My current focus is on building ***robot scientists*** that could autonomously operate in unstructured forest environments and actively collect meaningful observations on a large-scale.
+They, in collaboration with human scientists, could generate insights into ***the health and sustainability of forest ecosystems***.
 These robot scientists need to be ***analytic perceivers*** who extract insights from noisy uncurated data in the wild.
 They also need to be ***active perceivers*** who make adaptive decisions to gather necessary information even under distributional shifts and rare events.
-I develop ***principles and practices*** for perception and active perception, grounded in underlying theories such as information theory, game theory, and learning theory.
+I develop ***principles and practices*** for perception and active perception, grounded in underlying theories such as information theory, game theory, and statistics.

 ## Publications
 {% include research.html %}